denismazzucato/while-interpreter/README.md

   | otherwise = lub gs s
 ```
 Where `(g:gs)` is the (possible) infinite list of the n-th application of the functional F at bottom, for each n in N, Natural numbers.
-`(g:gs)` take values from a list comprehension that generate a possible infinite list, haskell compute elements on this list only when necessary, see [lazyness](https://wiki.haskell.org/Performance/Laziness).
+`(g:gs)` take values from a list comprehension that generate a possible infinite list, haskell compute elements on this list only when necessary, see [lazyness](https://wiki.haskell.org/Performance/Laziness) and Call-by-Name policy.

 `lub` define two branches, in this case I take only the recursive branch, I use `lub' (g:gs) = lub' gs` instead of `lub` definition, this implies `lub'` is tail recursive iff `lub` is tail recursive, because `lub'` is the `lub` recursive branching.